exyi/diplomka/diplomka/text/1-intro-0.md

 Given the diversity of non-canonical basepairs, it is unsurprising that they require more research than their canonical counterparts.
 A significant step towards addressing the gap is the [Leontis-Westhof classification system](https://doi.org/10.1017/s1355838201002515), introduced in 2002, which provides a framework for categorizing and naming non-canonical basepairs.
-A subsequent publication shows more than a hundred different basepairing conformations in NDB/PDB structures.
+A subsequent publication shows more than a hundred different basepairing conformations in experimental structures archived in the PDB database (TODO cite).
 Today, with the availability of about 17 000 nucleic acid structures, we are in a better position to properly describe even the rarer basepair kinds.

-If we analyze the entire database with one of the available basepair assignment programs (@sec:software), we can see that Watson-Crick pairs are dominating all other basepair classes.
+If we analyze the entire database with one of the available basepair assignment programs (@sec:software), we can see that Watson-Crick pairs dominate all other basepair classes.
-However, the total cardinality of all non-canonical pairs is actually larger than the canonical ones in RNA; meaning that canonical pairs represent slightly bellow 50% of the total.
+However, in RNA the total cardinality of all non-canonical pairs is actually larger than the canonical ones; meaning that canonical pairs represent slightly bellow 50% of the total.
 Even in DNA structures, 25% of all basepairs are non-canonical, notable biologically relevant structures are the [i-Motif](https://doi.org/10.1093/nar/gky735) and the [G-quadruplex](https://doi.org/10.1016/j.trechm.2019.07.002).

 ![Our plan to improve the shortcomings of existing programs for basepair assignment.](../img/xkcd_standards_2x.png){#fig:xkcd_standards_2x}